 Emma Schultz M.S. | Scientific Contributor

-For our assessment of Jersey City's tap and drinking water quality, we aggregated water quality test data from the Jersey City Water System - a partnership between the City of Jersey City and SUEZ, the city’s water provider - and the U.S. Environmental Protection Agency (EPA), as well as from samples that we collect and analyze.
-We cross reference these data with toxicity studies in the scientific and medical literature, and look at upcoming regulatory changes.
-The water filters that we sell in Jersey City are optimized with these issues in mind.
+To determine problems with drinking water in Jersey City, our Water Nerds use data from the Jersey City Water System, the U.S. Environmental Protection Agency (EPA), as well as from samples that we collect and analyze.
+We use these data to cross reference with toxicity studies in the scientific and medical literature.
+The water filters that we build for our Jersey City customers are optimized with these issues in mind.

 Source Of Jersey City Drinking Water